policeestebi/PropertyAttributeHelper/README.md

 If you want to take a look of how to use this library please use as reference the test library.

-Let me know if you want new features or need something else, I'll be more than pleased to help you out.

 ## Installation

 ```
 Install-Package PropertyAttributeUtils -Version 1.0.0
 ```

+## Contributing

+Contributions are welcome!
+Let me know if you want new features or need something else by opening issues or requests.

+I'll be more than pleased to help you out.